biocore/unifrac/README.md

     export UNIFRAC_USE_GPU=N

-To check which code path is used (Unifrac will print it to standard output at runtime), sett:
+To check which code path is used (Unifrac will print it to standard output at runtime), set:

     export UNIFRAC_GPU_INFO=Y